ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

   dd_data_set
     Specify a data set.

-    *dd_data_set* can reference an existing data set or be used to define a new data set to be created during execution.
+    :emphasis:`dd\_data\_set` can reference an existing data set or be used to define a new data set to be created during execution.

     | **required**: False
     | **type**: dict